nicklockwood/SwipeView/README.md

     @property (nonatomic, assign) BOOL defersItemViewLoading;

 Sometimes when your SwipeView contains very complex item views, or large images, there can be a noticeable jerk in scrolling performance as it loads the new views.
 Setting the `defersItemViewLoading` property to `YES` forces the SwipeView to defer updating the currentItemIndex property and loading of new item views until after the scroll has finished.
 This can result in visible gaps in the SwipeView if you scroll too far in one go, but for scrolling short distances you may find that this improves animation performance.

+    @property (nonatomic, assign) CGFloat autoscroll;

+This property can be used to set the SwipeView scrolling at a constant speed.
+A value of 1.0 would scroll the SwipeView forwards at a rate of one item per second.
+The autoscroll value can be positive or negative and defaults to 0.0 (stationary).
+Autoscrolling will stop if the user interacts with the SwipeView, and will resume when they stop.

 Methods